Common name: Mitchell's wattle

 Pods ± straight to curved, ± flat, sometimes slightly constricted between a few seeds, 1.5–3.5 cm long, 4–7 mm wide, firmly papery, glabrous; seeds longitudinal; funicle filiform.

 Distribution and occurrence: on granite; restricted to Gibraltar Ra. and Cathedral Rock National Park areas east or Armidale and Single National Park west of Armidale.

 Grows usually in dry sclerophyll forest and heath.

 Other Australian states: Vic.
 S.A.

-The name honours Sir Thomas Livingstone Mitchell (1792-1855), New South Wales Surveyor General (1828-55), who collected the type specimen of this Acacia in the ‘interior of NSW’, which was most probably in Victoria.
+The name honours Sir Thomas Livingstone Mitchell (1792-1855), New South Wales Surveyor General (1828-55), who collected the type specimen of this Acacia in the ‘interior of NSW’, which was most possibly in Victoria.
 Differences in leaf and fruit characters suggest that the Northern Tablelands’ populations may be a separate taxon from the southern populations of Victoria and South Australia.

 Text by P.G.
 Kodela (last edited February 2009)

 Taxon concept: P.G.
 Kodela & G.J.
 Harden, Flora of NSW Vol. 2 (2002)

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data